A PLACE TO HAVE FUN - A PLACE TO THINK BIG - A PLACE TO CALL HOME

 3) Medium Density — This designation was intended to encourage a variety of housing types attractive to single adults, childless couples, and families including apartments, townhouses and stacked townhouses.
 Maximum density could be as high as 210 units per hectare, which would mean up to 11 units on a standard 50ft wide lot.
 This designation was applied to several blocks immediately south of 17 Avenue SW, 2 blocks of 24A Street SW backing onto Crowchild Trail, 2 blocks of 33 Avenue SW, a couple of spots along 26 Avenue SW and the portion of 28 Street south of the Benjamin Moore paint store.

-4) HIgh Density — This designation was intended to provide for high-density apartment developments which did not exceed 321 units per hectare and was only applied to 1 parcel, being the parcel on the SE corner of 17 Avenue SW and 25A Street SW.
+4) HIgh Density — This designation was intended to provide for high-density apartment developments which did not exceed 321 units per hectare and was only applied to 1 parcel, being the parcel on the SE corner of the intersection of 17 Avenue SW and 25A Street SW.

 However, we have recently received applications to upzone non-collector R-C1 and R-C2 corner parcels in our community to allow higher density developments, such as 4-unit rowhouse developments (potentially each with a secondary suite for a total of 8 households).
 These applications are not consistent with the Richmond ARP, and would therefore require amendments to the ARP map, and if even one such application/amendment is approved, then there would seem to be nothing to prevent all other non-collector corner parcels in our community from being similarly upzoned.
 Although corner parcels are most attractive for these types of higher density developments, once the available supply of those begins to dwindle it is likely that developers would then turn their attention to upzoning our non-collector interior lots.